polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `storage_key` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the child storage key ([Definition 219](https://spec.polkadot.network/chap-host-api#defn-child-storage-type));
 * `out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer where the SCALE-encoded storage root, calculated after committing all the existing operations, will be stored.
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer is not written into and its contents are unchanged.
+Otherwise, the buffer is not written into, and its contents are unchanged.

 ##### Results

-The result is the length of the output that mught have been stored in the buffer provided in `out`.
+The result is the length of the output that might have been stored in the buffer provided in `out`.

 #### ext_default_child_storage_next_key